with Alexandra Kurland,

 Space is limited.
 If you are interested in attending, do register early, and come join us for a weekend of great learning, great discoveries, great conversations, and great fun.

 If you have any questions about the event, do please email me: email@example.com

 Who Should Attend?

 You!
 That is - if you enjoy exploring new ideas, training and hanging out with like-minded people, then this is the event for you.
 It's a different kind of conference!
-Come join us at this year's Clicker Science Camps!
+Come join us for this one-of-its-kind Dressage Camp!

 Our very special guest: